sixeyed/docker-windows-workshop/part-6.md

 ![Jenkins plugins](img/jenkins-plugins.PNG)

+When the plugin deployment completes, you'll be asked to create a user.
 In a real environment you would set up an admin user now, rather than use the built-in admin user.
 But for the workshop just select *Continue as admin*:

 ![Jenkins Continue as Admin](img/jenkins-continue-as-admin.PNG)

 Once the basic install completes, select *Manage Jenkins* then *Manage Plugins* to add one more plugin:

+- Choose *Available* (it may take a few minutes for Jenkins to load the plugin list)
+- Filter on *PowerShell*

 ![Jenkins PowerShell plugin](img/jenkins-powershell-plugin.PNG)

-- Manage jenkins/manage plugins
-- Choose *Available*
-- Filter on *PowerShell*
 - Select *Install without restart*

 That gives us a fully configured Jenkins instance.
 We can export the container as an image which is our portable CI server.
 We need to stop the container first, then `commit` the container as an image, and then we can remove the container: